remusa/algorithms-practice/algorithms/05_dynamic_programming/dynamic_programming.md

 * **Dynamic programming**: optimization technique using *caching*.
   * Breaking down a problem into a collection of subproblems, solving each subproblem once and saving the solution in case it occurs again.
+* **Dynamic Programming vs. Divide-and-Conquer**:
+  * *Divide-and-Conquer*:
+    * Does more work on the sub-problems and hence has more time consumption.
+    * In divide and conquer the sub-problems are independent of each other.
+  * *Dynamic programming*:
+    * Solves the sub-problems only once and then stores it in the table.
+    * In dynamic programming the sub-problems are not independent.

 * Combines:
     1. **Divide and conquer**: using recursion.